Kingsman44/Pixelify/README.md

 - [Pranav Pandey](https://forum.xda-developers.com/m/pranav-pandey.3962236/) for BreelWallpaper2020 Port

 ## ⭐ ChangeLogs

+### Version 2.0
+- Bug Fixes & lots of improvements
+- Fixed Google Assistant bug
+- Spoofing via Zygisk (Magisk v24 or v24+ is required)
+- Call screening support for Italian (IT), Japanese (JP), Spain (ES), France (FR)
+- Fixes for Android System Intelligence installation.
+- Rename Device Personalisation services to Android System Intelligence
+- Module will auto detect and install Bootanimation according your resolution.
+<br>  Supported are:- 720p, 1080p, 1440p
+<br>  Other resolution will use 1080p
+- Fixed opposite installation via No volume key problem
+- Enable All options in At a glance
+- Forcely Enabled Android S notification style dialer notification for Android S
+- Fixed Removal of some fonts on installing Pixelify module
+- Added more fixes to enable Nga voice typing
+- Fixed Pixel Launcher Crash due to missing PACKAGE_USAGE permission
+- Added and optimise Nexus launcher 3rd party icons
+- Updated Android System Intelligence (12) to S11
+- Some more fixes for Call screening
+- Fixed Wrong detection for using Nov patch or December Patch Pixel Launcher
+- Fixed removal of system app on uninstalling Pixelify module
+- Made dialer popup less annoyed (it will come if using pixel2021 version
+- Removed option to spoof Pixel 3XL as Google removed Unlimited for Pixel 3 XL (You can still get Unlimited via Zygisk)
+- Added missing NGA_BACKUP tag for No volume keys
+- Fixes for Google recorder
+- Fixed Search Bar background color in A12

 ### Version 1.9
 - Fixed crash of Private compute app
 - Added option for Google Unlimited storage backup